 1.) educate the public in support of increased tree-planting and restoration of Middletown’s urban tree canopy, and

-2) mobilize the public to attend budget hearings in the spring to increase the urban forestry budget line item by $50,000, so that the number of trees planted per year may increase from 25 to 100.
+2) mobilize the public to support an increase of the urban forestry tree-planting budget from a mere $8500 to $58,500 so that the number of trees planted per year may increase from 25 to 100.

 The Jonah Center and Middletown’s Urban Forestry Commission co-hosted a special program on October 15, 7-8:30 p.m. in the Council Chambers.
 This program featured Chris Donnelly, Urban Forestry Coordinator for DEEP; Heather Dionne, Urban Forester for Hartford; and Chris Ozyck of New Haven’s Urban Resources Initiative (Yale School of Forestry & Environmental Studies).
 This program can be viewed on the City of Middletown website.
 Click here and scroll down to Available Archives where you will find Urban Forestry.
 The program video titled “Urban Forestry Commission” is in that folder.